isc-projects/bind9/doc/notes/notes-9.17.4.rst

   rules that were loaded from RPZ zones which appeared later in the ``response-policy`` statement.
 This has been fixed.
 [GL #1619]

-- Addressed an error in recursive clients stats reporting which could cause underflow, and even negative statistics.
-There were occasions when an incoming query could trigger a prefetch for some eligible RRset, and if the prefetch code were executed before recursion, no increment in recursive clients stats would take place.
-Conversely, when processing the answers, if the recursion code were executed before the prefetch, the same counter would be decremented without a matching increment.
-[GL #1719]

-- The introduction of KASP support inadvertently caused the second field of ``sig-validity-interval`` to always be calculated in hours, even in cases when it should have been calculated in days.
-This has been fixed.
-(Thanks to Tony Finch.)
-[GL !3735]

 - The IPv6 Duplicate Address Detection (DAD) mechanism could inadvertently prevent ``named`` from binding to new IPv6 interfaces, by causing multiple route socket messages to be sent for each IPv6